229394/AndroidBasic/README.md

 # AndroidBasic
   This Project is suitable for beginners of Android.You will learn the UI components commonly used in Android after mastering this Project.
-If you don't understand some of the codes inside, you can check out my blog column, the link is https://blog.csdn.net/chenpeixing361/column/info/36597.
-I sincerely hope that you can apply what you have learned to the actual project or app.
+If you don't understand some of the codes inside, you can check out my blog column, the link is https://blog.csdn.net/chenpeixing361/column/info/36597.I sincerely hope that you can apply what you have learned to the actual project or app.
 Let's cheer up!
   Next I will show some of the running screenshots, as follows: